alexrivadeneira/i2wd/week5/outline.md

 * Read the [docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) and experiment with other attributes!

 ### Motivation/Project
-Using JavaScript, we're eventually going to take our cloud project from two week and rework it so that instead of just running when the user loads the page, we can create a button that will allow the user to turn on the animation.
+Using JavaScript, we're going to add a button to the cloud project that lets the user trigger the animation.

-🙃 Reminder!
-Here's the keyboard shortcut for opening the Chrome Developer Tools / Console: Control+Shift+J

 ## JavaScript functions

 JavaScript functions are used to wrap a code block so that you can control when that code gets executed.
 Here's the general format for a **function definition**.
-Note the ```//``` symbol "comments out" the line, so it won't get executed.
+Note the ```//``` symbol "comments out" the line, so it won't get executed and you can write notes.
 In this case, you would replace the line starting with ```//``` with your actual code.
 ```
 function nameOfFunction(){
   // your code goes here
 }
 ```
-To use your function, you need to invoke it, using the name of the function plus parentheses like so:
+To use your function, you need to invoke it, using the name of the function plus parentheses like so.
+Below is a **function invocation**, meaning the code inside the block in our function definition would get executed when the computer runs this line of code:
 ```
 nameOfFunction();
 ```